 Time Out says

 When its issue began gushing forth in 2010, the Camden Town Brewery became the third biggest beer producer in London by volume, behind Fuller’s (No1) and Meantime (No2).
 Camden Town’s marketing is clever, the labels are smart – and the beer is fantastic.
-Its railway arch premises at Kentish Town West have already proved inadequate in size, and fermentation tanks are being moved outside the building: now, part of it has been fitted out to create the truest sort of brewery tap, one where the beer has only a few swaying paces to travel between production and consumption.
+Its railway arch premises at Kentish Town West have already proved inadequate in size, and fermentation tanks have been moved outside the building: now, part of it has been fitted out to create the truest sort of brewery tap, one where the beer has only a few swaying paces to travel between production and consumption.

+Camden Town Brewery Bar regularly host brewery tours, dining events and parties, so keep an eye on their website for the latest news.
+Kentish Town is not short of quality pubs, but the Brewery Bar is something new, a lo-fi link between brewer and drinker.
 The people pulling the pints are the same ones who brewed them – so it’s a great way to get closer to the source.

 Check out more of London's best craft beer bars and pubs

 |Transport:||Kentish Town West Overground|